ArgoRobots/Sales-Tracker-website/README.md

 This will download all required dependencies into the `vendor/` folder.

 > Note: The `vendor/` folder has been removed from the repository and is ignored via `.gitignore`.
 Always use `composer install` to set up dependencies.

+## Publishing a new version of Argo Sales Tracker
+1. Update the version in the files 'download.php' and 'update.xml' to the same version as the .exe file.
+2. Upload the new .exe file to resources/downloads